 Multiple SBA loans may be beneficial for your business, but since loans are debts, there’s generally some risk involved.
-Before committing to another small business loan, you will likely want to consider all the possible advantages and disadvantages.
+Before committing to additional debt, weigh the advantages and disadvantages carefully.

 Some reasons you might benefit from multiple SBA loans include: